This section explains the causes and symptoms of hydrocephalus as well as outlining the long-term effects and treatment options available.

 What is hydrocephalus?

 Hydrocephalus is caused by a buildup of fluid inside the skull, which can increase pressure and cause damage to the brain.
-This section explains the causes and symptoms of hydrocephalus as well as outlining the long-term effects and treatment options available.

 What is cerebrospinal fluid (CSF)?